xantorohara/metalock/README.md

-# Metalock Java library
+# Metalock Java library :vertical_traffic_light:

-The library contains Java annotations and aspects that make it possible to synchronize methods in a simple way.
+The library contains Java annotations and aspects that make it possible to synchronise methods in a simple way.

 Actually it provides some kind of "Named Locks".